cdinger/activerecord-peoplesoft_models/README.md

 This Rubygem provides an easy way to build ActiveRecord models for interacting with a PeopleSoft database.

+## Motivation and principles

+This library is the third crack at trying to solve this problem.
+The first two iterations where huge, complex, and difficult to maintain.
+They required the explicit definition of each individual model/keys and they required the understanding of a thick layer of configuration in order to use them.

+This take aims for simplicity.
+This thing is ~129 lines of code and it shouldn't need to grow much bigger than that.
+There's no wild configuration and minimal magic.
+The goal is to do one thing, do it well, and get out of the developer's way.

 ## Installation

 Add this line to your application's Gemfile: